Forthcoming events

 See past events by clicking here

-Events are always free to NTU students and staff, and anyone is welcome to attend!
+Events are always free to NTU students and staff, and open to the public.
 The programme of events evolves throughout the year, and runs annually from autumn to spring.
-Check back often.
+Check back often!

 Video and audio from some of our past events is available here.